nehiljain/talks/airflow-summit-2020/presentation.md

 2. Goals
    1. Weekly/Monthly metrics
    2.
+3. meta data engineering
+4. config ad code

 ---

 ## ETL vs ELT

-analysts are closest to the business people solving the problem can solve it sas companies have a lot of data sources
+- analysts are closest to the business
+- sas companies have a lot of data sources
+- Brittle components ~ Agile decision making
+- Reduced complexity
+- Reduce cost

+^
+- people solving the problem can solve it
 ---

 ## EL - Singer